JosephRedfern/TheAuditTrail/README.md

 You'll also need to install the necessary python modules; this can be done by running "pip install -r requirements.txt" from within the TheAuditTrail directory.

-Once the requirements have been installed, the project can be run with the command "python manage.py runserver" to get up and running quickly - refer [How to deploy with WSGI](https://docs.djangoproject.com/en/1.7/howto/deployment/wsgi/)  Django documentation for a more long-term, robust solution.
+Once the requirements have been installed, the project can be run with the command "python manage.py runserver" to get up and running quickly - refer to [How to deploy with WSGI](https://docs.djangoproject.com/en/1.7/howto/deployment/wsgi/)  Django documentation for a more long-term, robust solution.
 It's worth noting that this is currently "hackathon quality code", and may be riddled with bugs - here be dragons!